AlexanderBodin/truelies/README.md

     - `cd truelies`
 3. Install truelies using the Makefile.
     - `make install` (You may have to run this as root).

-**NOTE**: Truelies can be uninstalled easily using `make uninstall`.
+ ## Update
+Use `make update` to update truelies to the newest version.

+## Uninstall
+Use `make uninstall` to uninstall truelies.
 This removes all related files from your system.

+## Run
-**NOTE**: You can run truelies from any folder on your system, all the makefile does, is to move the files to a "sane" location.
+You can run truelies from any folder on your system, all the makefile does, is to move the files to a "sane" location.
 The Makefile is optional.

 ## Development